40 Healthy Habits For Women Over 40

 - Other concerns: Skin cancer (due to the harsh Australian sun) and increasing rates of dementia with age.

-What hormonal alterations occur in your 40s?
+Hormonal alterations occur in your 40s

 Menopause typically starts between the ages of 45 and 55, but symptoms of perimenopause can begin earlier.
 These hormonal changes are associated with a decrease in oestrogen and other hormones.
-Common symptoms include:- Hot flushes and excessive sweating
+Common symptoms include:

 - Trouble sleeping